suffolklibraries/sljekyll/_events/ipswich-2018-11-04-games-day-1.md

 breadcrumb: y
 ---

-Prepare your thumbs for a gaming nostalgia extravaganza from Bring Back Retro.
-Play on a Commodore A600, Megadrive, Nintendo 64 and more.
+Prepare your thumbs for a gaming nostalgia extravaganza from [Bring Back Retro](http://www.bringbackretro.com/).
+Play on a Commodore A600, Megadrive, Nintendo 64 and more for free.
+Suitable for ages 3+.

+Experience four generations of Mario, pull some tricks with <cite>Tony Hawk 2</cite> and <cite>1080 Snowboarding</cite>, run fast with Sonic the Hedgehog and Tails, try and get past the monkeys on <cite>The Lion King</cite>, do some speed racing on <cite>Need For Speed</cite> and <cite>Mario Kart</cite> and much more.

-There will also be the opportunity to try out games from our Board Games Library for free.
-Alternatively, bring your own games to share.
+There will also be some board games fun from our Board Games Library and some guest games for you to try.
+Alternatively, bring your own board games to share.

 [Find out more about International Games Week and see the map of all the libraries across the world taking part this year &rarr;](http://games.ala.org/international-games-week/)